modprods/grapho-user-guide/README.md

 e.g. Run [Grapho XR Demo](#grapho-xr-demo)

-* The default database "demo" displays a handle "Enter the Matrix"
+* The default database "demo" displays a handle "Enter the Matrix" and "Help" handle
+* "Help" opens after a few seconds to reveal a controls diagram.
+Licensees can build arbitrarily complex integrations with the Unreal Engine Sequencer system.
-* Opening this handle reveals a node "The Matrix" from Neo4j's sample Movie Graph.
+* Opening "Enter The Matrix" handle reveals a node "The Matrix" from Neo4j's sample Movie Graph.
 * Expanding this node reveals all connected nodes.

 See also